Permafrost/Tundra/README.md

         another process, the file is first moved to a `./archive` directory prior to processing.
-    * `$service` is the fully-qualified name of the content processing service, which implements the `tundra.schema.content.retrieve:processor` specification, invoked to process each item of content retrieved from the `$source` URI.
+    * `$service` is the fully-qualified name of the content processing service, which implements the `Tundra/tundra.schema.content.retrieve:processor` specification, invoked to process each item of content retrieved from the `$source` URI.
     * `$limit` is an optional maximum number of content matches to be